thirumurthis/projects/go-image-loader/image-loader/Readme.md

 - The code uses flag lib to pass CLI argument, the image archive tar.gz is passed to the code.
 - The gzip is uncompressed to tar file and it is passed to the tarball library to load the manifest in the tar archive.
+- The input archive image is passed to the code using -image-tar flag
 - The -list flag will print the image info from the tar manifest.
+- The -target-repo will take the target repo with the host.
+The local nexus was deployed in `nexus.local/local-docker`
 - The crane library push the image to artifactory, it support multi image archive.
+In this case we have busybox and nginx image tar.gz file.

 ```go
 package main